CyprienGille/DnDWithin/ROADMAP.md

 ## Abilities

+- [x] Compact display
-- [ ] Option to auto-fill skill bonuses
+- [ ] Option to auto-fill skill bonuses using proficiencies

 ## Backend

-- [ ] Full rework to remove repetition and make DDW more expandable
+- [x] Full rework to remove repetition and make DDW more expandable
 - [ ] Ability to migrate characters from old version

 ## Frontend and Appearance

 - [x] Background
 - [x] Better logo
+- [x] Ability to switch between light and dark mode
 - [ ] Dynamic columns depending on the width of the window

 # FUTURE

-- [ ] Ability to switch between light and dark mode
 - [ ] Ability to add token picture to sheet
 - [ ] MacOS version
 - [ ] Linux version